Lines go silent in Finnish town of Salo as Microsoft shuts Nokia phone unit

 But their hopes were crushed last week when Microsoft announced it would close Nokia's former product development unit in the town, putting all 1,100 jobs at risk.
 Last year the U.S. company had said it could hire more staff in Salo.

-The decline of Finland's electronics industry as Nokia lost competitiveness against peers Apple and Samsung, along with falling global demand for paper products and EU sanctions on neighboring Russia, have entrenched the Scandinavian country in a three-year recession.
+The decline of Finland's electronics industry as Nokia lost competitiveness against peers Apple and Samsung , along with falling global demand for paper products and EU sanctions on neighbouring Russia, have entrenched the Scandinavian country in a three-year recession.

 Towns like Salo, home to one of Nokia's first factories set up in the 1970s, have been particularly hard hit.